South Africa

 Weather-related incidents can create safety risks in South Africa.
 The southern coast is prone to heavy rainfall from June-September, flash storms are common in the Gauteng province from November-April, and bush fires are common during dry seasons.
 Periods of drought have the potential to deplete water supplies and lead to severe rationing.
 Download the International SOS Assistance App to receive push alerts about incidents in your area.

 There are numerous international and domestic airports, and domestic flights are the most efficient means of travel within South Africa.
 The road system is extensive, but adherence to rules of the road vary and traffic accidents are common throughout the country.
 Road safety is a concern nationwide.
 Travelers are advised not to self-drive because conditions may vary from what you’re used to.
-Public transit is available via commuter rail trains, minibus taxis, and intra-city buses, but using a licensed taxicab or hiring a prearranged car service are both preferable.
+Public transit is available but not recommended for visitors due to security concerns.
+Using a licensed taxicab or hiring a prearranged car service are both preferable.
 Be mindful that traffic drives on the left.

 The mobile phone network in South Africa is extensive.
 Internet cafes and wi-fi services are available in major cities and towns.
 Malicious software attacks are increasing in South Africa, including ransomware and SIM-swap fraud.
 Know how to keep your data safe abroad.